natario1/CameraView/README.md

 - `CameraUtils` to help with Bitmaps and orientations
 - EXIF support
   - Automatically detected orientation tag
-  - Plug in location tags with `CameraView.setLocation(double, double)`
+  - Plug in location tags with `CameraView.setLocation(double, double)` to pictures and videos
 - Control the camera parameters via XML or programmatically

 ## Setup